-Cars need to be able to go faster on Primary Arterials than on local streets because Primary Arterials are meant to accommodate larger numbers of vehicles travelling farther distances.
-However the need for speed should be balanced with opportunities to support pedestrian-oriented neighborhood places where local conditions offer the opportunity.
+Cars need to be able to go faster on arterial roads than on local streets because the arterial roads are meant to accommodate larger numbers of vehicles travelling farther distances.
+However, vehicular speed should be balanced with opportunities to support pedestrian-oriented neighborhood places based on local conditions.
 Sections of New Braunfels Avenue and Commerce Street for example, have a combination of historic, pedestrian-oriented buildings, small businesses, and other features that can serve as the foundation for local economic development, additional historic preservation, and neighborhood-oriented businesses.
+On the Eastside Community Area Proposed Street Types Map, street typologies focus on people and places and the vast majority of roads are identified as Mixed-Use Residential/Storefront, Multifamily Residential, or Mixed-Use Employment/Civic, which should feature lower speed limits to increase road safety for both people and vehicles.